TheodoreOng/tictactoe_game/README.md

 Win/Draw Conditions:
 The game will declare a winner if one player meets the winning criteria or announce a draw if no spaces are left.

-This Tic-Tac-Toe game is an excellent project for beginners to understand basic game logic, user input handling, and conditional statements in Python.
+This game is an excellent project for beginners to understand basic game logic, user input handling, and conditional statements in Python.